pscompsci/sit102-file-comment/README.md

 /**
  * Returns latest weather data from the BOM API
  *
- * @returns weather data as a JSON object
+ * @return weather data as a JSON object
  */
 ```